 In conjunction with the release of the book, Tales from the Two Puddings by author Eddie Johnson, Fifty First State Press and Bishopsgate Institute presented a photography and audio exhibition earlier this year.

-lost world of the East End.
+To celebrate the release of the book, Fifty First State Press and Bishopsgate Institute featured a photography exhibition of Johnson’s archives and also hosted an interview with the author and broadcaster Robert Elms to look back upon the lost world of the East End.
 The exhibition displayed more than 50 photographs from Eddie Johnson’s archive, many included in the book, and were accompanied by audio recollections at Bishopsgate Library.

 About The Book

 Now that the dust has settled upon the London Olympics, and the costly site is locked up and mothballed for a year, the debate about Stratford’s future and the true legacy of the Games is now beginning to rage.

 Eddie Johnson, octogenarian first time author, and one of East London’s most famous landlords, finally tells his tales from the Two Puddings, the notorious Stratford pub he was licensee of for nearly four decades.
 It was back in 1962, exactly fifty years before the Olympics rolled into East London, that the Johnson family took over the Two Puddings.

 Known as one of London’s busiest and most fashionable pubs, its hugely popular music nights acted as a magnet for a large and colourful cast of disparate characters who would regularly descend upon the premises, including renowned actors, writers, singers, musicians, champion boxers, infamous gangsters, television personalities and World Cup winning footballers.